-At one of the villages, this morning, we were told that the old Nepisangue [J. B. Saganakee] had been seen at Quicksand river, on his way down, wounded in the side by an arrow, but still strong enough to make his escape.
-We wished to find the poor old man, and for that purpose kept within the islands on the S. One of our canoes fouled a stump, and tore two bits of bark from her bottom, about
+At one of the villages, this morning, we were told that the old Nepisangue [J. B. Saganakee] had been seen at Quicksand river,27 on his way down, wounded in the side by an arrow, but still strong enough to make his escape.
+We wished to find the poor old man, and for that purpose kept within the islands on the S. One of our canoes fouled a stump, and tore two bits of bark from her bottom, about the size of my hand; still, by bailing, she was kept afloat for an hour, when we put ashore to repair her, at the remains of an old village on the S., below Seal Rock.
+We saw two land otters and a number of seals and wild fowl.
+Here we breakfasted, and at 3 p. m. we put off, passed Seal Rock, and also the small village of Catlipoks on the N., a short distance up a small river, which we did not observe on our way down in November last.
+We soon passed Quicksand river, on the S., and at 5.30 p. m. put ashore for the night on Point Vancouver, about three miles above Quicksand river.

-"Le chef, qui était un jeune homme, se nommait Klasseno," Franchère, p.
+26 "Le chef, qui était un jeune homme, se nommait Klasseno," Franchère, p.
 83. This name is commonly found in English print as Cassino or Casino; Ross has Kiasno, p.
 106, and Keyassno, p.
 236; it is Kyeassino in Cox, p.
 237. Henry's copyist presents about eight different spellings, which I will reduce to Casino hereafter.

-Of Lewis and Clark : see ed.
+27 Of Lewis and Clark: see ed.
 1893, pp. 690, 697, 916, 918, 919.
 Present Sandy r.
-For the Nipissing hunter, see note $^{16}$ , p.
+For the Nipissing hunter, see note 16, p.
 791.